ColorSpec is not a function; it refers to

 the three ways in which you specify color for MATLAB® graphics:

-The short names and long names are MATLAB strings that specify one of eight predefined colors.
-The RGB triple is a three-element row vector whose elements specify the intensities of the red, green, and blue components of the color; the intensities must be in the range [0 1].
-The following table lists the predefined colors and their RGB equivalents.
+The short names and long names are character vectors that specify one of eight predefined colors.
+The RGB triplet is a three-element row vector whose elements specify the intensities of the red, green, and blue components of the color; the intensities must be in the range [0 1].
+The following table lists the predefined colors and their RGB triplet equivalents.

-To change the background color of a figure to green, specify the color with a short name, a long name, or an RGB triple.
+To change the background color of a figure to green, specify the color with a short name, a long name, or an RGB triplet.
 These statements generate equivalent results:

 whitebg('g') whitebg('green') whitebg([0 1 0]);

 This code changes the figure background color to pink:

 fig = gcf; fig.Color = [1 0.4 0.6];

 The eight predefined colors and any colors you specify as RGB triplets are not part of a figure's colormap, nor are they affected by changes to the figure's colormap.
 They are referred to as fixed colors, as opposed to colormap colors.

 In most cases, you can specify a color using either an RGB triplet

 or a character vector of a color name.
 However, in some cases, you